The ELP story

-This is what I have witnessed in my own life, and something I continue to hear from ex-students from around the world.
-Even today, I receive feedback from young IBMers I trained who share that their ‘sales school’ formed the blueprint which they have followed ever since (many of whom are now global VPs and CEOs).
+These beliefs are based on events I have witnessed in my own life, and on the comments, I continue to hear from ex-students from around the world.
+Even today, I receive feedback from young IBMers I trained (at the beginning of this century 🙂 who share that their ‘sales school’ formed the reliable blueprint which they have followed ever since.
+Many of them are now global VPs and CEOs; All of them remind me of why I do what I do.

-My passion for helping to improve capabilities within organisations began at a very young age.
-I was 21 years old when I started my first job as a quality technician, after a four-year apprenticeship at Rolls Royce in Derby, UK.
+My passion for helping to improve capabilities within the people that organisations are made of began at a very young age.
+I was 21 years old when I started my first job as a quality technician, following a comprehensive four-year apprenticeship at Rolls Royce in Derby, UK.
 This job, my position as apprentice association chairman and other roles over the years have taught me ONE VITAL LESSON: ‘no organisation can transform successfully without fully understanding and respecting human relationships, needs and fears.’

 Developing people, mindsets and skills is still the most vital way to develop organisations.